 You can also use the same name for your DBA that you use for your LLC.
 You cannot use names, which are already in use when filing the paperwork or similar to an existing business with a state license where it will be registered.

-When purchasing fictitious business name forms online, contact customer service if needed before completing these registration procedures.
+When purchasing fictitious business name forms online, we advise contacting customer service if needed before completing these registration procedures.

 However, for privacy reasons, a lot of business owners choose not to use their personal names for either LLC or DBA.